The troubled nation of Zefra needs your help!

 The ISB is 100% Bongo and fiercely loyal to the government.
 It is the government’s principal instrument to quell dissent and is believed to be behind several of the recent atrocities that have been committed against the Truscan population.

 The ISB has been rumoured to attack innocent fellow Bongos and give the incident the trappings of an attack by Truscan insurgents.
-The motives are twofold: first, to whip up popular feelings of disgust and suspicion among Bongos for their Truscan neighbours; second, to give legitimacy throughout the international community when the Zefran government imposes harsh anti-terrorism measures against Truscans in Zefra.
+The motives are two fold: first, to whip up popular feelings of disgust and suspicion among Bongos for their Truscan neighbours; second, to give legitimacy throughout the international community when the Zefran government imposes harsh anti-terrorism measures against Truscans in Zefra.

 There are a number of irregular forces operating within the territory of Zefra.

 The ZA started as a government-sponsored Bongo nationalist militia.
 The ZA has been associated with atrocities committed on Truscans, and the Zefran government claims it has no control over the ZA in such matters.
-However some evidence has been emerging that there are still links to the Zefran government, and that those activities for which the government needs "plausible deniability" get assigned to the ZA.
+However some evidence has been emerging that there are still links to the Zefran government, and that activities for which the government needs "plausible deniability" get assigned to the ZA.

-There is recent evidence that the aledged head of the ZA and the head of ISB are actually half-brothers, and that both are cousins of the new President of Zefra.
-The President has been quick to point out that allegations of a family relationship between him and the head of the ZA are absolutely unfounded, that he actually has no power at all over the ZA, and that he has been using whatever influence he may have to clean up the ZA and direct it away from the evil ways of the past.
+There is recent evidence that the aledged head of the ZA and the head of ISB are actually half-brothers, and that both are cousins of the President of Zefra.
+The President has been quick to point out that allegations of a family relationship between him and the head of the ZA are absolutely unfounded, that he actually has no at all power over the ZA, and that he has been using whatever influence he may have to clean up the ZA and direct it away from the evil ways of the past.

 The ISM claims to be a Bongo right-wing separatist movement, but it has developed into a drug-based criminal cartel.
 While it did indeed start life as a political movement, its perpetual need for financing of its activities led it into an early alliance with existing criminal cartels in Zefra.
 Initially the ISM leadership felt they would be able to dominate the criminal element due to the "purity" of their own ideals.
 But over time the attraction of easy money from drug smuggling came to dominate ISM decisions.
 The ISM has been implicated in a number of mass killings, but it remains unclear if these are politically motivated, or more like gang violence intended to support their criminal activities.